Disability & Specific Learning Differences / Difficulties (SpLDs)

 • Neurodiverse conditions: Specific Learning Difficulties such as Dyslexia, Dyscalculia, ADHD and Autistic Spectrum Conditions/Disorders.

-• Mental Health Conditions including anxiety, depression, eating disorders, bipolar disorder and personality disorders.
+• Mental health conditions including anxiety, depression, eating disorders, bipolar disorder and personality disorders.

-• Chronic Health Conditions, for example, diabetes, cancer, epilepsy, chronic fatigue, HIV, Crohn’s disease.
+• Chronic health conditions for example, diabetes, cancer, epilepsy, chronic fatigue, HIV, Crohn’s disease.

-• Sensory and Physical Conditions for example, hearing impairment, visual impairment, mobility difficulties.
+• Sensory and physical conditions for example, hearing impairment, visual impairment, mobility difficulties.

 We will create an Individual Learning Plan (ILP) in order to have support or reasonable adjustments put in place.
 For more information, you can read UCA’s Guidance to Making Reasonable Adjustments.

-Our service is confidential, information about you is only passed to other people in the university or external services providers with your agreement to ensure you’re provided with the support you need.
+Our service is confidential.
+Information about you is only passed to other people in the University or external services providers with your agreement to ensure you’re provided with the support you need.

 For more information, see the Support for Success booklet.

-Disability FAQs
+Disability & Dyslexia FAQs

 • How do I declare a disability or additional support need?